Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Lee's only novel for over 50 years; it became one of the most beloved books in American history and was adapted into an Oscar-winning film starring Gregory Peck.
+Lee's only novel for over 50 years.
+It became one of the most beloved books in American history and inspired an Oscar winning film starring Gregory Peck.